7 men docked for alleged possession of hard drugs – The Sun Nigeria

-The Police on Tuesday arraigned seven men before an Ikeja Magistrates’ Court for alleged possession of weeds, suspected to be hard drugs.
+The Police on Tuesday arraigned seven men before an Ikeja Magistrates’s Court for alleged possession of weeds, suspected to be hard drugs.

 Ahmed Akorede, 42; Babatunde Atoyebi, 23; Ebiarin Legbe, 19; Desriny Garba, 27; Kabiru Abdullahi, 18; Kayode Abass, 18 and Chukwuebuka Anozie, 27, are facing a two-count charge of conspiracy and breach of peace.